-There are two scenarios of filling Metadata Structure node programmatically:
+There are two basic scenarios of using a static node in the Metadata Structure:

-- set the AllowChildAutoItems property of the particular node to false and populate it with child items by yourself;
+- Set the AllowChildAutoItems property to false and populate it with child items by yourself;

-Anyway, there should be some static nodes below the root, then dynamic or namespace nodes on lower levels.
+Anyway, there should be some static nodes below the root which are filled with other static items or allowed for the generation of dynamic items.
 To add a static node below the dynamic one, use the MetadataStructure.ItemAdded event for this purpose (for example, to add the "Favorite" node to each database or schema).

-Creating a folder that corresponds to the namespace (database, schema, etc.):
+Creating an item which corresponds to the namespace (database, schema, etc.):

-MetadataStructureItem msi = new MetadataStructureItem(); msi.MetadataName = "Database2"; // AQB will search for this name in child items of the Metadata Item referred in the parent Metadata Structure Item msi.AllowChildAutoItems = false; // deny automatic fill for this node to add specific objects further queryBuilder.MetadataStructure.Items.Add(msi);
+MetadataStructureItem msi = new MetadataStructureItem(); msi.MetadataName = "Database2"; // AQB will search for this name in child items of the Metadata Item referred in the parent Metadata Structure Item msi.AllowChildAutoItems = false; // deny automatic fill for this node to add only the needed objects further queryBuilder.MetadataStructure.Items.Add(msi);